Unlimited Power (comics)

 "Unlimited Power" is a 2020–2022 American two-part crossover comic book storyline published by Boom!
-Studios, based on the Power Rangers franchise by Haim Saban and Hasbro.
+Studios, based on the Power Rangers franchise by Haim Saban, Toei Company, and Hasbro and based on Super Sentai by Toei Company.
 It is the sequel to "Necessary Evil" and the third crossover event in the Power Rangers comics by Boom!

 Publication history

 In July 2020, Boom!
 Studios announced the 2016 Mighty Morphin Power Rangers comic book series would conclude in October 2020, with a new storyline titled "Unlimited Power" being presented through two new separate series to debut in November 2020.

 In addition to the event, a one-shot issue titled Power Rangers Unlimited: Heir to Darkness was released on March 31, 2021.
 Another one-shot titled Power Rangers Unlimited: Edge of Darkness was released on June 30, 2021.

 In August 2021, Boom! and Hasbro announced "The Eltarian War" as the second part of the event, being written by Ryan Parrott through issues #13–16 of the ongoing Mighty Morphin and Power Rangers series, between November 2021 and February 2022.
 According to Parrot, this event continues where "Unlimited Power" left off, and it tells more about Lord Zedd's backstory, as well as the introduction of a new Blue Omega Ranger.